In this section you will find further details about the programme. This page will be updated as and when required.

 Improving Health Outcomes

-In May 2023, we revealed the Trust received the green light for a state-of-the-art new build following the announcement by the then Secretary of State for Health, the Rt Hon Stephen Barclay, that Leighton Hospital has been included in the Government’s New Hospital Programme.
+In May 2023, we revealed the Trust received the green light for a state-of-the-art new build following the announcement by the then Secretary of State for Health, the Rt Hon Stephen Barclay MP, that Leighton Hospital has been included in the Government’s New Hospital Programme.

 As part of this programme, Leighton Hospital is being reimagined and new land has been secured to build without the barriers of what’s been before.